15 Top Hikes in Santo Antao, Cape Verde

 Following the trail, you walk along the fields of intensive terrace cultivation and small wooden huts.
 You see plenty of guayabas, papaya, and breadfruit trees.

-Following the beaten track, you’ll be all of a sudden in front of a gorgeous panorama view of a lush green valley.
 The trail goes along a wall and it’s definitely nothing for those who are afraid of heights.
 Soon, you’ll catch sight of Coculi, down in the valley.

-This place is full of sugar cane and papaya trees.
-It’s definitely one of the remotest places I’ve been so far.
+It’s one of the remotest places I’ve been so far.
 There’s just one little shop selling water and fruit juices.

 I was impressed by the terrace cultivation and how people were not afraid to cultivate their fields or carry heavy baskets in dizzying heights.
 Finally, I got on a paved road again!